pjf/skyrim-requiem-wine/README.md

 If you have choppy sound issues under Wine 2.x, try starting PoL with `PULSE_LATENCY_MSEC=50 playonlinux`.
 This environment variable fixed all the sound issues for me.

+If you are using wine 3.x and find there is no music or voices, run `winetricks xact` and then set a library override for `xaudio2_6` to `native, builtin`.

 The only thing Skyrim seems to screw up on is that it leaves a hanging process around after exiting to desktop.
 Having a way to switch desktops will allow you to run a `killall TESV.exe` to remove the hanging process.

 ### Sticking Keys